RamilZohrabli/Java-Practice/README.md

 In the main method, I specify a directory path to begin the traversal process.

+## Task8

+I create a Java program that performs various operations on a file containing random integers.
+First, I generate a file with a specified number of random integers.
+Then, I read and print all integers from the file.
+After that, I print a specified number of integers starting from a given offset in the file.
+Finally, I print them of integers in reverse order from the end of the file.
+Each operation is performed using a RandomAccessFile, allowing for efficient reading and manipulation of the file's contents.

 ## Task9
 I created `persons.csv` file and added information of persons like their names, surnames, IDs and ages.
 Then in the code, I read this file, skipping the header row.
 For each row of data, I create a `PersonCSV` object with `ID, first name, last name, and age`, storing these objects in a list.
 Then, I calculate the average age of all people in the list.
 I iterate through the list again, categorizing people into two groups: those with ages below the average and those with ages above the average.
 Finally, I write the information of people in each group to separate CSV files named "under_average_age.csv" and "above_average_age.csv".
 If any errors occur during file reading or writing, I print the stack trace for debugging.